Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and superlattices: Spinless p-wave superconducting wire

-Then the topological transition condition Eq.~(\ref{EQ:TOP_COND}) becomes $\hbar|\bar{\Lambda}(\mu-m\vdelta^2/2)|=m \vdelta$, valid for the entire range of $\mu$, $\vdelta$, $\gamma$ and shown as a red solid line in the inset of Fig.~\ref{fig_pwave}.
-The inset also shows numerics for a {\it single} disorder configuration for a long wire, demonstrating that due to the self-averaging long wires have a well-defined universal topological phase (similar numerics, but averaged over disorder was shown in \cite{Pientka12}).
-At high energies, we have the golden rule result $\Lambda\sim1/4\ell_\text{tr}$, where $\ell_\text{tr}=\hbar^2 (\mu-m\vdelta^2/2)/\gamma m$ is the transport mean free path.
-We then obtain the condition that there is a topological transition at $k_\vdelta \ell_\text{tr}=1/4$, in agreement with Ref.~\cite{Piet11, footnotefactor2}.
+Then the topological transition condition Eq.~(\ref{EQ:TOP_COND}) becomes $\hbar|\bar{\Lambda}(\mu-m\vdelta^2/2)|=m \vdelta$, valid for the entire range of $\mu$, $\vdelta$, $\gamma$ and shown as a red dashed line in Fig.~\ref{fig_pwave} and its inset.
+The inset also shows numerics for a {\it single} disorder configuration for a long wire, demonstrating that due to the self-averaging long wires have a well-defined universal topological phase (similar numerics, as well as an argument for weak disorder was presented in~\cite{Pientka12}).
+At high energies, we have the golden rule result $\Lambda\sim1/4\ell_\text{tr}$, where $\ell_\text{tr}=\hbar^2 (\mu-m\vdelta^2/2)/\gamma m$ is the transport mean free path, and find a topological transition at $k_\vdelta \ell_\text{tr}=1/4$, in agreement with Ref.~\cite{Piet11, footnotefactor2}.

-From Eq.~\eqref{EQ:TOP_COND} it can be also concluded that for $\bar{\mu}>0$ any scattering is detrimental to the topological phase: Then $\Lambda=0$ in the clean case (the normal state solutions are extended), and any scattering leads to $\Lambda\geq 0$.
-For $\bar{\mu}<0$ topology can be in principle induced as seen in the inset of Fig.~\ref{fig_pwave}.
-There, a topological phase is created for $\mu<0$ and $\gamma>0$ due to states in the Lifshitz tail below the band bottom.
-This however is a relatively small effect.
+From Eq.~\eqref{EQ:TOP_COND} it can be also concluded that for $\bar{\mu}>0$ any scattering is detrimental to the topological phase: Then $\Lambda=0$ in the clean system and any scattering leads to $\Lambda\geq 0$.
+For $\bar{\mu}<0$, potential fluctuations generate islands of topological regions which may hybridize to induce a topological state as seen in the inset of Fig.~\ref{fig_pwave}.
+However, this is a relatively small effect.
 We shall see below this picture is drastically different for the experimentally relevant proximity nanowire systems.